stevenjgibbons/m3csdirest/README.md

 This program writes out ASCII output and is not intended for operational use in any routine system.
 It is designed as a proof of concept program.

+# Example

+(1) Go into the directory KEV_NZ20101011 and run the python script  get_KEV.py
+    This should generate 3 SAC-files: IU_KEV_BHE_10.sac  IU_KEV_BHN_10.sac  IU_KEV_BHZ_10.sac

+(2) Assuming that you have managed to compile the program m3csdirest and have placed it in your path, run the script run_KEV_example.sh